CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 After you complete this lab, you will be able to:

-- Enable dynamic configuration
+- Exercise 1: Import and run CI/CD Pipelines
-- Manage feature flags
+- Exercise 2: Manage Azure App Configuration

 ## Estimated timing: 60 minutes